 Well, these two Heli-Repellers are the ‘good guys who wear yellow shirts’.

 One last glance at the Cramer Fire Firefighters Memorial

-Strangely, I witnessed the most beautiful yet eerie sight.
-Flying right above the heads of the two firefighters’ sculptures were two beautiful Monarch butterflies flittering around; intertwining and rising in flight as if they were repelling back up into the heavens above.
+Precisely at that moment, I saw the most beautiful sight.
+Flying right above the heads of the two Firefighters’ sculptures were two beautiful Monarch butterflies intertwining while rising in flight as if they were the Firefighters’ spirits repelling back up into the heavens above.

 They were sons.
-One was a brother and a boyfriend and the other was an amazing friend.
+One was a brother and a boyfriend.
+The other was an amazing friend.
 One was about to graduate college while the other was making a career of wildland firefighting.

-Upon returning from our ride, I instantly researched their names to learn more about the fate of Jeff and Shane.
-But, nothing could prepare us for this:
+Upon returning from our ride, I dove right into researching their names and learn more about the fate of Jeff and Shane.

 “Firefighters Allen and Heath rappelled off of a helicopter into a rugged part of the Salmon-Challis National Forest.
 The 2 were charged with establishing a helicopter landing zone to facilitate efforts to fight the Cramer fire.